top of page

 Creating Homes for Hornbills

-With artificial nests, Hornbills don’t have to rely on scarce natural tree cavities in order to nest.
-As a result, hornbill populations can increase through the use of safe, durable, and long-lasting artificial nests.
+With artificial nests, hornbills do not have to rely on scarce natural tree cavities to nest.
+As a result, hornbill populations can increase using safe, durable, and long-lasting artificial nests.

 P3120184_edited.jpg